 Individuals can make a request for erasure orally or in writing, and an organisation has a month to respond to the request.
 For organisations, we can help in developing processes to recognise, respond to and fulfil a request for erasure.
 This includes understanding when the right applies and when it can be refused.

 At Nath Solicitors, we can assist in making a de-listing request to internet search engines, as well as advising on complaints to the regulator, the Information Commissioner’s Office (ICO).
-Whatever your perspective, and to discuss any concerns you have about the right to be forgotten or GDPR compliance, please contact our team on 020 3983 8278 or 07545 813 894 or online.
+Whatever your perspective, and to discuss any concerns you have about the right to be forgotten or GDPR compliance, please contact our team on 020 3983 8278 or online.